What Does ChatGPT Say About You? | The Discoverability Company

 Can I ask ChatGPT to correct something wrong it says about me?

-You can't submit a direct correction to the model's weights, but OpenAI does offer a limited personal data removal request process at openai.com.
+You cannot submit a direct correction to the model's weights, but OpenAI offers a limited personal data removal request process at openai.com.
 The more practical fix is to publish clear, factual content on high-authority sites so that the next training run has better signal to draw from.
-Think of it as correcting the record on the open web, not patching the model itself.
+Correct the record on the open web.

 Does ChatGPT treat a small local business differently than a well-known brand?

 Yes, significantly.
 A national brand with thousands of press mentions, a Wikipedia page, and broad third-party coverage gets synthesized confidently.
-A small business with thin online presence, say a single-location plumber in Raleigh, often gets a generic or fabricated response because there isn't enough training signal.
+A small business with a thin online presence often gets a generic or fabricated response because there is not enough training signal.
 That gap is exactly where targeted discoverability work pays off fastest.

 Is what ChatGPT says about me considered public information?